braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/adding_braze_js_interface.md

 ---
-nav_title: Braze Javascript Interface
+nav_title: Braze JavaScript Interface
 platform: Android
 page_order: 9

 ---
-## Adding The Braze Javascript Interface to Webviews
+## Adding The Braze JavaScript Interface to Webviews

-Using Braze functionality within a custom WebView in your app can be done by adding the Braze javascript interface.
-Then, the same API used with [HTML In-App Messages][1] can be used within your custom WebView.
+Using Braze functionality from a WebView in your app can be done by adding the Braze JavaScript interface to your WebView as shown below.
+Once the interface has been added, the same API available for [HTML In-App Messages][1] will be available within your custom WebView.

 {% tabs %}
 {% tab JAVA %}